wp-plugins/wc-shipping-tikijne/README.md

 = Strength & flexibility =

 This plugin is built using WordPress best practises both on the front and the back end.
 This results in an efficient, robust and intuitive plugin.
-Currently this plugin supports at most woocommerce v.2.3.5 and at least wordpress 4.4.1.
+Currently this plugin supports latest woocommerce v.2.3.7 and at least wordpress 4.4.1.

 = Customizable =